-I. Students in the School District Are Being Deprived Access, or Restricted in Their Access, to Books to which They Previously Had Access
+I. Students in the School District Are Being Deprived Access to Books to which They Previously Had Access

-170. The book removals and restrictions enacted by the School Board are denying students access to books they would like to read or chilling such access.
+150. The book removals and restrictions enacted by the School Board are denying students access to books they would like to read or chilling such access.